 Left out were neutral states and European colonies.
 While some European colonies did see major battles, few were mobilized for total war; only British India sent considerable quantities of troops.
 As Europe decolonized, few elites had experienced the war itself; fewer still of their subjects.
 Those who had learned the very human lessons of World War II were rare while backwards states often believed they were immune to the same kind of violent behavior simply because they weren’t European.

 The one exception was the United States, which had been very much in the war but had been far enough removed from it that once the distant military emergency passed, many could convince themselves that the old ways were, after all, still best.
-This caused a lag in the US; while Europeans were busy replacing wartime losses in the state and economy with women, the US dragged its feet.
+This caused a lag in the United States; while Europeans were busy replacing wartime losses in the state and economy with women, the American dragged its feet.
 After all, no one had bombed New York City or occupied California and so it was quite possible in the postwar period for many Americans to pretend the whole thing never happened.

 But the memory of Rosie the Riveter was not forgotten by the American government, which, in its increasingly fierce competition with the Soviet Union, needed to gather as much strength as possible.
-As a democracy, elites in the US could not override cultural norms as readily as their Soviet peers, but they could — and did — guide the populace in the direction of power.
+As a democracy, elites in the United States could not override cultural norms as readily as their Soviet peers, but they could — and did — guide the populace in the direction of power.

 Newer tech helped: the pill freed women sexually more than ever before and faster transport combined with longer life spans undermined what remained of the old arguments about a woman’s place being in the home.
 As the culture wars began in the 1960s, the state typically tried to avoid direct conflict, preferring to subtly encourage social progressivism in ways that ensured more women were available for the needs of the state.
 Regardless, social conservatives were on the wrong end of state power: despite winning presidential victories in 1968, 1980 and 2000, more women than ever broke into the halls of government and business.
 It has come so far now that few American conservatives embrace the once-popular positions of Nancy Reagan, who once said, “My life really began when I met my husband.”